imsardine/dev-notes/docs/python-datetime.md

       - The `datetime` module supplies classes for manipulating dates and times in both simple and complex ways.
 While date and time arithmetic is supported, the focus of the implementation is on EFFICIENT ATTRIBUTE EXTRACTION FOR OUTPUT FORMATTING AND MANIPULATION.
 For related functionality, see also the `time` and `calendar` modules.

+        為什麼說 `time`/`calendar` 較多時間的計算? 因為時間差 (`timedelta`) 跟比較大小都在 `datetime` module 裡。

       - There are two kinds of date and time objects: “NAIVE” and “AWARE”.

         An aware object has sufficient knowledge of applicable algorithmic and political time adjustments, such as time zone and daylight saving time information, to LOCATE ITSELF RELATIVE TO OTHER AWARE OBJECTS.
 An aware object is used to represent a SPECIFIC MOMENT in time that is NOT OPEN TO INTERPRETATION.

         A naive object does not contain enough information to UNAMBIGUOUSLY locate itself relative to other date/time objects.
 Whether a naive object represents Coordinated Universal Time (UTC), local time, or time in some other timezone is PURELY UP TO THE PROGRAM, just like it is up to the program whether a particular number represents metres, miles, or mass.

-        Naive objects are EASY TO UNDERSTAND AND TO WORK WITH, at the cost of ignoring some aspects of reality.
+      - Naive objects are EASY TO UNDERSTAND AND TO WORK WITH, at the cost of ignoring some aspects of reality.

         從 "easy to work with" 及 "applications requiring aware object" 看來，似乎是比較推 naive 的，由於 open to interpretation 的特性，統一將 naive 視為 UTC 即可。